MRC-Epid-it24/intake24/docs/admin/localization/locales.md

 # Locales

-Locale is a record to hold a specific list of foods.
+Locale is a grouping record to hold a specific list of categories / foods and its inheritance.

 ## Detail tab

-Detail tab displays basic settings of the selected locale.
+Detail tab displays selected locale.

 ## Create / Edit tab

-Edit tab allows to edit settings of the selected locale.
+Edit tab allows to modify selected locale.

 - `Locale ID` - short, unique and valid locale ID.